-Name, Address and Age Position with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee Tobias Caldwell Year of Birth: 1967 Chairman of the Board and Trustee Manager, Genovese Family Enterprises, LLC (and affiliates, family office) 1999-present, Managing Member, Bear Properties, LLC (real estate firm) (2006- present).
-56 Chairman of the Board of Trustees, Mutual Fund and Variable Insurance Trust since 2016; Lead independent Trustee and Chairman of Audit Committee, Mutual Fund Series Trust since 2006; Trustee of IDX Funds Trust (formerly, M3Sixty Funds Trust) since 2016; Chairman of the Board of AlphaCentric Prime Meridian Income Fund from 2018 to August 2023. of the Audit, Risk and Compliance, and Investment Committees and Compliance Committees since 2016; Chair of Investment Committee since 2020 Attorney, private practice, since 2011.
-56 Chair of the Audit and Risk and Compliance Committees and Trustee since 2016, and Chair of the Investment Committee since November 2020, Mutual Fund and Variable Insurance Trust; Trustee and Chair of the Audit and Risk and Compliance Committees from 2018 to 2023, and Chair of the Investment Committee from 2020 to 2023, AlphaCentric Prime Meridian Income Fund; Trustee, Mutual Fund Series Trust since April 2022
+Name, Address and Age Position with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee Tobias Caldwell Year of Birth: 1967 Chairman of the Board and Trustee Since 2016 Manager, Genovese Family Enterprises, LLC (and affiliates, family office) 1999- present, Managing Member, Bear Properties, LLC (real estate firm) (2006- present).
+56 Chairman of the Board of Trustees, Mutual Fund and Variable Insurance Trust since 2016; Lead independent Trustee and Chairman of Audit Committee, Mutual Fund Series Trust since 2006; Trustee of IDX Funds Trust (formerly, M3Sixty Funds Trust) since 2016; Chairman of the Board of AlphaCentric Prime Meridian Income Fund from 2018 to August 2023.
+Stephen P. Lachenauer Year of Birth: 1967 Trustee and Chair of the Audit, Risk and Compliance, and Investment Committees Trustee and Chair of Audit, Risk and Compliance Committees since 2016 Chair of Investment Committee since November 2020 Attorney, private practice since 2011.
+56 Chair of the Audit and Risk and Compliance Committees and Trustee since 2016, and Chair of the Investment Committee since November 2020, Mutual Fund and Variable Insurance Trust; Trustee and Chair of the Audit and Risk and Compliance Committees from 2018 to 2023, and Chair of the Investment Committee from 2020 to 2023, AlphaCentric Prime Meridian Income Fund; Trustee, Mutual Fund Series Trust since April 2022.

-^{} The term of office of each Trustee is indefinite.
+\ The term of office of each Trustee is indefinite.